St Bartholomew's Church, Tong: Bells

+In "White-ladies," one of the "Boscobel Tracts" that describe the events of the escape of Charles II from England after the Battle of Worcester (3 September 1651), there is a statement that Charles, while sheltering at Boscobel House about two miles away, "had the pleasure of a prospect from Tong to Breewood (sic), which satisfied the eyes, and of the famous bells at Tong, which entertained the ear."
+The bells he heard were the bells of St. Bartholomew's.

 Exterior and grounds

 The church is built of New Red Sandstone, which is abundant locally.
 Pevsner describes it as "local sandstone ashlar of a sombre brown hue which has worn wonderfully well".
 The church can be seen from the A41 and is described as being so beautiful as it makes the traveller wish to stop and explore further.
 Its low pitched roof is decorated with battlements, pinnacles and gargoyles.

 The north side of the church has many musket ball holes and at least one cannon-shot hole in its outer walls.
 These were made during the English Civil War when minor skirmishes between the two warring factions were trying to wrest control of Tong Castle from each other.
 Because the church was on the road between Newport and Wolverhampton, it regularly featured in the fighting.
 After the fighting, one of the soldiers, identified as Richard Symonds, described Tong church as "[a] faire church [but] the windows much broken".

 The musket ball holes have also been alluded to possibly be from when enemy soldiers were executed (usually on the north wall of a church).
 This has been discounted with the church at Tong as it was felt that the extreme dip between the road and the church wall would make it impractical.
 One of the smaller bells was taken from the church to be melted down for use in artillery and lead from the church roof was also stripped to provide ammunition for firearms.